-B4.2.1 Coaching is permitted in all team events and each competitor may have a coach.
-No optical devices other than binoculars may be used by the coach.
-The coach may assist team members by calling shots, checking time, checking scoring, ordering sight changes, etc.; but must control voice and actions so as not to disturb other competitors.
-The coach will not physically assist in loading, or in making sight corrections, or be positioned to serve as a windbreak
+B4.2.1 Coaching is permitted in all team events and each competitor may have a condevices other than binoculars may be used by the coach.
+The coach may assist members by calling shots, checking time, checking scoring, ordering sight chamust control voice and actions so as not to disturb other competitors.
+The competitors in loading, or in making sight corrections, or be positioned to windbreak